Saturday, August 22, 2009

 Thursday, July 2, 2009

-There's a whole in my living room... and in my heart
+There's a hole in my living room... and in my heart

 I slept in my chair last night.
 Not as a final farewell.
 In fact, I didn't know it would be gone at the time.
 I did it because I got home after 4:00 am and I didn't want to go into the bedroom and wake Wendy.
 I was up late finishing slides for my thesis defense.
 While it is true that I have had months to finish them, what would life be without procrastination?